ibexa/documentation-developer/docs/guide/user_management/user_management.md

 Two login methods are available: with User name or with email.

-Providers for these two methods are `ezpublish.security.user_provider.username` and `ezpublish.security.user_provider.email`, respectively.
+Providers for these two methods are `ibexa.security.user_provider.username` and `ibexa.security.user_provider.email`, respectively.

 You can configure which method is allowed in `packages/security.yaml`: